Updated April 2026 18 min read

 Frequently asked questions

-• No. Plug-in solar shuts down automatically during a power outage.
-This is a mandatory safety feature that prevents electricity feeding back into the grid while engineers work.
-For backup power, you'd need a separate battery system with islanding capability.
+• No. Plug-in solar shuts down automatically during a power outage - a mandatory safety feature.
+For backup power, you'd need a separate battery with islanding capability.

 • Potentially, through the Smart Export Guarantee.
-You'd need an eligible system, a half-hourly export meter, and MCS-certified installation.
-Early UK plug-in kits are designed for self-consumption.
+Early UK kits are designed for self-consumption.
 The financial case is built on using your own electricity rather than export income.

 Conclusion

 The question isn't whether plug-in solar works.
-It's whether you want to start saving now with a professionally installed system, or wait a few months for certified kits to hit shelves.
+It's whether you want to start saving now with a professionally installed system, or wait a few months for certified kits.
 Either way, the opportunity to own your energy is here.